 Oberkampf's Approach to Drinking and Eating Without Excess

-Walk along Rue Oberkampf on a weekday evening and the rhythm of the 11th arrondissement asserts itself quickly: pavement tables filling before 7pm, chalkboards propped against tiled facades, the low-level hum of a neighbourhood that has long preferred substance over spectacle.
+Walk along Rue Oberkampf on a weekday evening and the rhythm of the 11th arrondissement asserts itself quickly: pavement tables filling before 7pm, chalkboards propped against tiled facades, the low-level hum of a neighborhood that has long preferred substance over spectacle.
 Aux Deux Amis at number 45 fits that register precisely.
 The room is narrow, the light is warm but not designed, and the crowd runs from construction workers finishing a shift to wine professionals on their night off.
-That social mix is not accidental — it is a direct consequence of the wine bar format that has defined this stretch of the 11th for over a decade.
+That social mix is not accidental, it is a direct consequence of the wine bar format that has defined this stretch of the 11th for over a decade.

 The Sourcing Logic Behind the Counter